-Finding Your Way In the Wake of Suicide:
+Finding Your Way in the Wake of a Suicide:

 Like most folks, our experiences with death are limited at best.
-There is no universal guide, available.
-In the wake of a suicide you are left not knowing what to do, what to share or what details to seek out.
+No universal guides are available.
+In the wake of a suicide, you are left not knowing what to do, what to share or what details to seek out.

 As time passes I find myself constantly reflecting on the past and struggling to live in the moment.
 I personally put little effort in the tomorrows, but then I am OLD.

-It has been almost six decades now, since my first grandparent died (of old age things.)
-It is close to two decades now, since Rebecca (my wife,) chose to end her life.
+It has been almost six decades now since my first grandparent died (of old age.)
+It is close to two decades now since Rebecca (my wife,) chose to end her life.
 It is common to get caught up in the whys and what happens to them after life here on this planet.
-Just more things we cannot validate, at least in this life.
+Just more things we cannot validate.

 My life has wandered down endless paths trying to Develop Coping Skills.
-It is not about going back to the way you were before the event.
-That is not a realistic plan.
-The practical destination is to rebuild a different life.
-After the suicide, it is not about recovery of your old self.
-Some things others have shared helped, while others have been detrimental.
+It is not about going back to the way I was before the event.
+That is not realistic.
+The feasible thing is to rebuild a new and different life from all the debris.
+After the suicide you cannot put the pieces back as they were.
+Your old self is gone.

-I have read a lot of books on suicide that focus on the effects on those left behind.
+I have read a lot of books on suicide that focus on the effects of those left behind.
 I have attended seminars that emphasized a wide range of support activities.
 I have participated in years of Survivor Of Suicide “SOS” and Grief Share Support Programs.
-Influenced by all I have witnessed, heard, and read regarding suicide, I have adjusted.
+Influenced by all I have heard, read and witnessed regarding suicide, I have adjusted.
 I have found PEACE and hope it carries me through my closing years.

 The first three months or so (with the exception of a few encounters) are just a blur.
-During that period I regressed, withdrew, I simply existed.
-I told those close to me “that I was hiding out, inside.”
+During that period I regressed, withdrew . . .
+I simply existed.
 As I think about it now, everything got re-classified into a single category “Unimportant.”
 Appearances at my home did not reflect this.
-I was somehow able to continue my contract teaching job . . . but frankly I cannot explain that.
+I was somehow able to continue my contract teaching job . . . but frankly, I cannot explain that.

-At the beginning of month number four, a friend from my church, Kathleen, informed me that we were going to a SOS meeting.
-Since the suicide of her husband, (a personal friend of mine,) I spent considerable time helping her and her three grown children thru all the aftermath.
+At the beginning of month number four, a friend from my church, Kathleen, informed me that we were going to an SOS meeting.
+Since the suicide of her husband, (a personal friend of mine,) I spent considerable time helping her and her three grown children through the aftermath.
 So, Kathleen spoke my language.

 As the session started each person, in a round robin fashion, stated their name, the name of the person they lost, the relationship, the date and the method of departure.
 That was shocking . . . ultimate discomfort.
 From time to time I made eye contact with others and had it not been for Kathleen, I would have walked out.

 Looking back the SOS sessions (not every one of them) proved to be my best rebuilding tool.
-I even came to respect Paul Appelbaum.
+I even came to highly respect Paul.
 We still keep up with each other, after all these years (that was June of 1999.)

-Paul and his wife May, had lost a 20ish year old Son.
+Paul and his wife May had lost a 20ish-year-old Son.
 They lived less than a mile from me.
-We would have private loss discussions driving to and from the every Wednesday night SOS meetings.
+We would have private loss discussions over coffee and driving to and from the every Wednesday night SOS meetings.

-As an OLD man now, I have encountered some suicide situations, where the survivor, who has come out the other end of the crisis tunnel.
+As an OLD man now, I have encountered some suicide situations, where the survivor, has come out the other end of the crisis tunnel.
 They have successfully rebuilt a new life.
-Not the one they use to have, but a productive one.
+Not the one they use to have, but a productive one with purpose.
 One that makes a difference to the folks around them.